symfony/symfony-docs/notifier.rst

 Vonage          ``symfony/vonage-notifier``           ``vonage://KEY:SECRET@default?from=FROM``
 Yunpian         ``symfony/yunpian-notifier``          ``yunpian://APIKEY@default``
 ==============  ====================================  ===========================================================================

+.. versionadded:: 6.1

+    The 46elks integration was introduced in Symfony 6.1.

 To enable a texter, add the correct DSN in your ``.env`` file and configure the ``texter_transports``: